slowernews/wisdom-tldr/README.md

 > *'Technological progress is like an axe in the hands of a pathological criminal.'*

 > *'The whole of science is nothing more than a refinement of everyday thinking.'*

+> *'The most beautiful thing we can experience is the mysterious.
+It is the source of all true art and all science.' -- Albert Einstein*

 ===
 ###On ambition and motivation